Skip to main content

 remote {

-localFileDetector = false
+localFileDetector = auto

 }